Things You Need To Know

 - Information for the Potential Dog/Puppy Owner

-- The Bernese Mountain Dog Breeders section of this website Breeders listed with links to their websites where you can learn more about them, if and when puppies are available, the pedigrees of the parents are usually available, and some sites have indepth breed information available as well.
+- The Labrador Retriever Breeders section of this website Several Breeders are listed here with links to their websites where you can learn more about them, if and when puppies are available, the pedigrees of the parents are usually available, and some sites have indepth breed information available as well.
 Please note, in order to be listed on the Canada's Guide to Dogs website, certain criteria must be met; however, we do not recommend, endorse or support any one of these Breeder listings.

-- Bernese Mountain Dog Breed Clubs Several clubs are listed here with links to websites.
+- Labrador Retriever Breed Clubs Several clubs are listed here with links to websites.
 The clubs are a good place to go to get member Breeder listings.
 Please note, a Breeder's membership in any club does not guarantee responsible and ethical breeding.

 In Canada, in order for any of the Canadian Kennel Club (CKC) recognized breeds to be legally sold as "purebred" dogs, they must either already be registered with the CKC or they must be eligible to be registered with the CKC within six months of the date of sale.
 This is the law.
 In addition, Breeders in Canada are fully responsible for registering the puppy at their expense.
 Avoid any Breeder who offers you a puppy at a cheaper price without papers.

-Like all breeds, the Bernese Mountain Dog is susceptible to certain inherited/genetic health conditions.
+Like all breeds, the Labrador Retriever is susceptible to certain inherited/genetic health conditions.
+See Labrador Retriever Health Issues for further details.

-The Bernese Mountain Dog Breed Standards are listed on the main breed page.
-These are the ideals for the breed and describe the Berner's appearance and temperament.
+The Labrador Retriever Breed Standards are listed on the main breed page.
+These are the ideals for the breed and describe the Lab's appearance and temperament.

-Have you considered an adult Bernese Mountain Dog?
-In many cases, the responsible Breeder has a waiting list for puppies and, if you can't wait for the next litter, consider adopting a homeless Berner from a rescue organization or shelter.
+Have you considered an adult Labrador Retriever?
+In many cases, the responsible Breeder has a waiting list for puppies and, if you can't wait for the next litter, consider adopting a homeless Labrador Retriever from a rescue organization or shelter.
 Many of these dogs end up homeless through no fault of their own and all legitimate rescue organizations ensure that the dogs are spayed/neutered, up to date on vaccinations, and they will work with you to ensure that the dog meets with your requirements the last thing they want is to see the dog come back to them.

 Another consideration is that occasionally Breeders may have young adults available.
 There are several reasons why a Breeder may have a dog available: (1) A buyer may have returned a dog for some reason In most cases, responsible Breeders will take their dogs back rather than have them go to a shelter.
 (2) The Breeder may have decided to keep and show the dog for a while.
 (3) The Breeder may have initially kept the puppy for breeding purposes but has since changed their mind.
 There could be a number of reasons why a Breeder could have on hand an adult or young adult dog available.

-Please note, the information provided here is intended as a guideline to help you in your search for a physically and mentally sound Bernese Mountain Dog.
-Before you buy, do your research, learn about the breed, and be certain that this is the dog for you.
+Please note, the information provided here is intended as a guideline to help you in your search for a physically and mentally sound Labrador Retriever.
+Before you buy Do your research, learn about the breed, and be certain that this is the dog for you.
 Once you are absolutely positive about it, take the time and effort to find a good Breeder.
 Remember that this dog will become a member of your family and he should never be treated as anything less.